Dropping out

 If the one purpose of human life is to propagate, we’re only animals…

-Three days later my landlady came home with her third child, a baby girl, and I had a chance to observe closely a mother’s intense love and commitment for her newborn.
-I wonder now how she’d have reacted if I’d read her those words.
+Three days later my landlady came home with her third child, a baby girl, and I had a chance to observe, for the first time, a mother’s intense love and commitment to her newborn.
+I wonder now how she’d have reacted if I’d read her those words of mine.
 It might have helped cure me of “adolescent philosophising”.

 By October I had more to think about than the meaning of life.
 My end of year examinations were looming — especially sobering since I’d lost all interest by then in diplomacy, and the law, and university in general.
 Still, I had to study.